 The Mashpi Reserve is special for another reason.
 It is the origin point for much of the rain and the rivers that crisscross northwestern Ecuador.
 The inevitable force of gravity pushes each drop condensation in the reserve into miniscule streams that meander into estuaries, pools, and fresh ponds that are home to numerous animal, insect and macro-invertebrate species.
 There are so many of these estuaries and small bodies of water in the reserve, that many remain unnamed.
 Finally, far below in the tropical rainforests of the lowlands, they all come together and form rushing waterways like the Mashpi and Pachijal Rivers.
 From the moment the water condenses in the highest parts of Mashpi’s cloud forests until it flows into the rivers below, it comes into contact with countless species of plants, amphibians, reptiles, birds, insects, fungi, mammals, and fish, each one incredibly unique.

 The downward trajectory of water originating in the Andes is fundamental to the existence of microclimates – small pockets that have vastly different climates despite being located very close to one another.
 The Mashpi reserve is home to many microclimates; the upper reaches of the reserve are cool and damp while the lowest parts are hot and humid.
 In a very general sense, the Choco is known as a “very humid subtropical region.”
 This means that the climate remains at idyllic temperatures throughout the year, hovering at an annual average of 23°C (73°F), not going below 18°C (64°F) or above 25°C (77°F).
+This “goldilocks” temperature assures the proliferation of life, according to biologists.
 As alluded to earlier, there is a tremendous amount of rainfall, averaging more than 188 in (3,000 mm) of precipitation annually!
-Incredibly enough, there are places in the ravines and around the waterfalls where precipitation is much higher; mist and condensation combine to create an envelope of warmth and humidity, providing the conditions necessary for aerial plants like orchids and bromeliads to flourish, along with all of the animal species associated with them, such as frogs, hummingbirds, bees and countless others.
+Incredibly enough, there are places in the ravines and around the waterfalls where precipitation is much higher; mist and condensation combine to create an envelope of warmth and humidity, providing the conditions necessary for aerial plants like orchids and bromeliads to flourish, along with all the animal species associated with them, such as frogs, hummingbirds, bees and countless others.